Skip to main content

 • Cuts – press on the cut for 10 minutes with a clean cloth.

-• Nosebleeds – sit or stand upright (do not lie down), pinch your nose just above your nostrils for 10 to 15 minutes, lean forward and breathe through your mouth, and place an icepack (or a bag of frozen peas wrapped in a teatowel) at the top of your nose.
+• Nosebleeds – sit or stand upright (do not lie down), pinch your nose just above your nostrils for 10 to 15 minutes, lean forward and breathe through your mouth, and place an icepack (or a bag of frozen peas wrapped in a tea towel) at the top of your nose.

 • Bleeding gums – try using a soft toothbrush and waxed dental floss to clean your teeth.

 • Bruises – these are harmless, but can be unsightly.
-It might help to make them fade more quickly if you put an ice pack wrapped in a towel over the bruise for 10 minutes at a time several times a day.
+It might help them fade more quickly if you put an ice pack wrapped in a towel over the bruise for 10 minutes at a time several times a day.

 What you can do to prevent bleeding